Healing Through Spiritual Exercises: Addressing Past Hurts

 By asking “Who am I?,” we begin to see our pure nature, before the root causes of our pain and contrived assumptions.
 Diving more deeply, we approach the origin of all Creation.

-Those who are sincere in the pursuit of liberation continuously engage in atma vichara, which is the process of knowing ourselves deeply.
+Those who are sincere in the pursuit of inner truth continuously engage in atma vichara, which is the process of knowing ourselves deeply.
 This exploration liberates us from identifying with personal stories, temporary self-identities, and traumatic experiences.

 As spiritual aspirants, our primary focus is to grow beyond the mind-body obsession and into deeper levels of awareness about every aspect our Selves, relationships, environments, cultures, families, religions, and lives.